Jainism in Uttar Pradesh

 Uttar Pradesh, a state in north India has a long association with Jainism.
 Today the state is home to a number of Jain monuments, such as Jain Temples and Jain Tirths.
-There are around 213,267 Jains in Uttar Pradesh according to 2011 Census of India.
+There are around 213,267 Jains in Uttar Pradesh according to the 2011 Census of India.

 History

 Parshvanatha, the twenty-third tirthankara, was born in Benaras (now Varanasi) in 872 BCE.
 According to Jain tradition, Kashi (now Varanasi) is the birthplace of three more tithankaras, namely Suparshvanatha, Chandraprabha and Shreyansanatha.

 According to Jain tradition, five tirthankaras were born at Ayodhya, including Rishabhanatha, Ajitanatha, Abhinandananatha, Sumatinatha and Anantanatha.

 The famous naked male torso found at Lohanipur, whether Mauryan or, more likely Kushana, is generally taken as indicative evidence of ascetic tradition in north India.
 Inscriptions from the many ayagapatas of the Mathura region make clear that puja to the tirthankaras with lay and ascetic involvement was an important dimension to this.

 The earliest archeological evidence is in the form of a naked headless torso discovered in 1937 near Patna (Bihar), which is called the Lohanipur Torso.
-This has been dated by modern scholarship to about 2nd-century BCE.
+This has been dated by modern scholarship to about the 2nd-century BCE.
 It is a highly polished stone artwork of precise human form, but it is unclear if it belongs to Jainism, Ajivikas or some other Indian religious ascetic tradition.
 While it is not Buddhist, and is naked like the Jinas, it may also not be a Jain statue because it lacks the Jain iconography, and because similar high quality Jain artworks are missing for many centuries and Jain artworks that have been found from the same period in north India show quite different forms and symbols.
 It may belong to Ajivikas or another ancient Indian naked ascetic tradition.
 Ancient naked terracotta statues discovered in 1970s near Ayodhya are similar to the Lohanipur Torso, but terracotta arts are also missing in Jaina tradition and the Ayodhya terracotta statues too lack Jain iconography.